davidborzek/deconz-exporter/README.md

 ### Exported Metrics

-Currently the exporter exports all numeric states of a sensor into a single gauge:
+Currently the exporter exports all numeric and boolean states of a sensor into a single gauge:

 ```
 # HELP deconz_sensor_state Sensor state value